-We began with Psalm 141:1,2—“I call to you, LORD, come quickly to me; hear me when I call to you.
-May my prayer be set before you like incense; the lifting up of my hands like the evening sacrifice.”
+We began with Psalm 141:1-2—“I call to you, LORD, come quickly to me.
+Hear me when I call to you.
+May my prayer be set before you like incense.
+The lifting up of my hands like the evening sacrifice.”
 Then our service followed the A-C-T-S model of prayer, devoting time to: Adoration, Confession, Thanksgiving, and Supplication.

-“The primary object of prayer is to know God better.
+The primary object of prayer is to know God better.

-The Lord deserves and delights in our adoration, so we rejoice and delight in Him and praise His love to us (see Song of Songs 1:4).
-Some form of the word “praise” is used 152 times in Psalms (NKJV) and it is a major theme of that book.
-44 times praise appears with singing or “song,” so I often mix singing with my praying.
+The Lord deserves and delights in our adoration, so we rejoice in Him and praise His love to us (see Song of Songs 1:4).
+Some form of the word “praise” is used 152 times in Psalms and it is a major theme of that book.
+44 times “praise” appears with singing or song, so I often mix singing with my praying.
 Praising God is the greatest activity we can engage in.
-It will occupy Christ’s people in eternity too: A voice from the throne, said: “Praise our God, all you His servants, you who fear Him, both small and great!”
+It will occupy Christ’s people in eternity too.
+A voice from heaven’s throne, said: “Praise our God, all you His servants, you who fear Him, both small and great!”
 (Rev 19:5)

 God didn’t save us to go back to our own selfish ways, but to mold us into Christ-likeness, so that we show the family resemblance (Rom 8:29).
 Ezra chapter 9, Nehemiah chapter 9, and Daniel chapter 9 all contain prayers of confession that I use to guide my prayers to our Heavenly Father.
 Seven Psalms are Psalms of Confession (6, 31, 37, 50, 101, 129, and 142) and have been used by Christians since apostolic times.
 Confession keeps us honest as we come into God’s presence and we need that.
 Jesus will never disown His true followers, but we must confess and renounce our sin to restore our fellowship with Him (Prov 28:13).

 “For the kind of sorrow God wants us to experience leads us away from sin and results in salvation.
 There’s no regret for that kind of sorrow.
 But worldly sorrow (the hopeless sorrow of non-Christians), which lacks repentance, results in spiritual death.”
 (2 Corinthians 7:10)